 As palm trees are full of water, once cut down, they dry out extremely quickly reducing the weight of the tree by 1/3.
 This is going to make light work of the disposal process.

-To get rid of it even quicker, why not speak to your neighbours and fill and free spaces in their bins also.
+To get rid of it even quicker, why not speak to your neighbors and fill and free spaces in their bins also.

 I have saved the best for last.
 All local councils and counties have a scheduled date that allows residents to dump unwanted waste out the front of their homes to be collected free of charge by the council.
 This includes green waste.